 Universal Genève also has some attractive dress watches that you can buy for around $550-800.

 And another one of my favorite brands in this price range is Lemania.
 Always worth buying!

 All of these will go up in value, just not as fast as the divers or chronographs.
 You’ll often pay a premium for a golden case, but I’ve noticed a change when it comes to the material of the watch case.
 Some watches with a steel case are more expensive than the same model in gold (mostly chronographs).

 One of my first ‘luxury’ pieces was a nice 18K gold Powermatic.
 I still regret selling it six years ago.
 Finding one in good condition is very hard at the moment, and you’ll have to spend around $2000-2500 for a good one with an 18K gold case.

 Of course, there are other Jaeger- LeCoultre dress watches that you can buy for around $1100-1700 (hand-wound or automatic).

 It’s one of those brands, just like IWC (quite the same price range) that just made a lot of dress watches, so you have a lot to choose from.

-Brands like this are always good as an investment because they’ll always be considered collectible.
+Brands like this are always good as an investment because they’ll still be considered collectible.
 I also noticed that watches with square-shaped Art Deco cases are a bit harder to sell than watches with a round case.
-The main reason is that an Art Deco watch looks smaller on the wrist than a watch with a round shape.
+The main reason is that an Art Deco watch looks smaller on the wrist than a watch with a circular shape.

-Matthias is an experienced collector who started to intensively collect watches about 4 years ago.
-He’s the co-administrator of the ‘Horlogefreaks’ Facebook group and he’s also very active in other Facebook groups and on forums.
+Matthias is an experienced collector who started to intensively collect watches about four years ago.
+He’s the co-administrator of the ‘Horlogefreaks’ Facebook group, and he’s also very active in other Facebook groups and on forums.